How to Create PDF Invoices

 If you are a VAT payer, be sure to fill in your VAT ID.
 If you are not a VAT payer, do not fill in the VAT ID – the invoice will then show that you are not a VAT payer.

 If you have set the invoice payment method as bank transfer, do not forget to fill in your bank account.
-Just enter your account number in the standard format (e.g. 2700812412/2010).
+Just enter your account number in the mini format (e.g. 2700812412/2010).
 The name of your bank is automatically detected from the account number you entered and appears below the “Account Number” field.
 The IBAN (international bank account number) and SWIFT code are automatically generated from the account number you specify.
 Both of these items are essential for payments from abroad.

 The final step to get your invoice is to fill in your invoice items.
 For each item you have the option to fill in the quantity, type of quantity units, description, VAT rate and price.
 If you issue a VAT-excluded invoice (you are not a VAT payer), the VAT selection will be inactive and will not appear on the resulting invoice.